Code-Institute-Submissions/MSP1-1/README.md

     1. As a Frequent User, I want to use this site to compare this product with other company's products

-        1. Being a one-page landing site with easy-to-access sections, it makes the site very easy for the custoemr to keep open in one broswer tab while using other browser tabs to peruse other websites.
+        1. Being a one-page landing site with easy-to-access sections, it makes the site very easy for the user to keep open in one broswer tab while using other browser tabs to peruse other websites.

     2. As a Frequent User, I want to use the social media links to check the company's latest social media posts